RECARBRIO 500mg / 500mg / 250mg powder infusion solution medication leaflet

 Paediatric population

-The safety and efficacy of imipenem/cilastatin/relebactam in children and adolescents below 18 yearsof age have not yet been established.
+The safety and efficacy of imipenem/cilastatin/relebactam in children weighing less than 30 kg withrenal impairment, children weighing less than 2 kg, or preterm infants (less than 37 weeks post-menstrual age) have not been established.
 No data are available.

 Method of administration